mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Initialization Keys

-In order to facilitate asynchronous addition of participants to a group, it is possible to pre-publish initialization keys that provide some public information about a user.
-UserInitKey messages provide information about a potential group member, that a group member can use to add this user to a group asynchronously.
+In order to facilitate asynchronous addition of clients to a group, it is possible to pre-publish initialization keys that provide some public information about a user.
+UserInitKey messages provide information about a client that any existing member can use to add this client to the group asynchronously.

 A UserInitKey object specifies what ciphersuites a client supports, as well as providing public keys that the client can use for key